moustafamosalam/IoT-Sensor-Hub-/README.md

 2. **Software Setup**:
    - Install the Arduino IDE or PlatformIO.
    - Add ESP8266 and ESP32 board support through the Boards Manager.
-   - Install the required libraries listed above.
+   - Install the required libraries.
    - Clone or download the project repository (ensure the code is uploaded to the correct boards).

 3. **Configuration**: